careerbytecode/python-challenge/README.md

    * `#CareerByteCode`
    * `#PythonProjects`
    * `#DevReady`
-5. Attach screenshots or GitHub link for credibility
+5. Include screenshots or a GitHub repo link for credibility

 ---